wikimedia/design-codex/packages/codex-docs/docs/design-tokens/definition-and-structure.md

 ## 2. Tokens in design

 ### From design to implementation
-Designers can access an overview of Codex’s foundational styles and principles and their corresponding token translation in the [Design Tokens library](https://www.figma.com/file/mRvSsFD2Kwh8AZNjlx7rIl/✨-Design-Tokens-[WIP]?node-id=1%3A119) in Figma.
+Designers can access an overview of Codex’s foundational styles and principles and their corresponding token translation in the [Design tokens library](https://www.figma.com/file/mRvSsFD2Kwh8AZNjlx7rIl/✨-Design-Tokens-[WIP]?node-id=1%3A119) in Figma.
 By enabling the Design tokens library in their project’s Figma files, designers will be able to reuse the system’s visual principles as Figma styles when creating components and compositions.

 ::: info
 Please note that tokens are context-specific: use them accordingly to the intended purpose expressed by their name.
 E.g. Apply content colors only to text.